devnull-cz/c-prog-lang/modules/multi-dimensional-arrays.md

   store the `a` array unless we know the exact dimensions of the 2-d subarray.

 - as before, if you do not initialize the rest, it will be set as 0.
+You can also use
+#modules array-intro.md designated initializers
-You can also used [designated initializers](/modules/array-intro.md) same way as with one-dimensional arrays.
+  the same way as with one-dimensional arrays.

 - `sizeof` works as expected.
 So, the following prints a size of of an element of `a`, which is an `[3][6]` subarray of `int`s, so `72` is printed (3 * 6 *